 RTS Needham

-Needham residents with an RTS sticker may bring cell phones to the RTS (Universal Waste Shed across from the office) for recycling.
+Needham residents with an RTS sticker may bring cell phones to the RTS (leave in electronics area) for recycling.
 Please delete any personal information.

 In addition:

-- Cell phones may be brought to the Needham Health Department at Town Hall to benefit victims of domestic violence.
+• Cell phones may be brought to the Needham Health Department at 178 Rosemary Street.

-- Mail in programs for charity are also offered by Recycling for Charities (designate a charity) and Hope Phones (health projects around the world).
+• A Mail in programs for charity is offered by Recycling for Charities (you designate a charity).

 REPLAY’D